WDIFL.com Exclusive

 how they stop!

-race car, one like the car he has built for his daughter to race
+first drag race car, one like the car he has built for his daughter

-he appreciated the handout of the "BankAmericar" &
+racing, he appreciated the handout of the "BankAmericar"

-"Mastercar" dragsters I gave him, he loves the idea
+& "Mastercar" dragsters I gave him, he loves the

-of giving old race cars new life.
-That is his daughter in the
+idea of giving old race cars new life.
+That is his daughter in

-know him!
-To be honest as seen in the next three photos, Donna
+he doesn't know him!
+To be honest as seen in the next three photos,

-Bosso's '34 Ford roadster is a class act and worthy of being
+Donna Bosso's '34 Ford roadster is a class act and worthy of

-Mike Bosso claims Donna's was built with left over parts from
+Bosso claims Donna's was built with left over parts from his

 yeah, RIGHT!